One website coming up!

 Via G. de Castillia 28

-Run by Cesare Battisti and Federica Fabi, this restaurant showcases a modern interpretation of traditional Milanese and Lombard cooking.
-Arguably the city's best local cuisine, their bread is also noteworthy and exempt from surcharge.
-Is vegetarian friendly and will accommodate Gluten Free options.
+This restaurant, run by Cesare Battisti and Federica Fabi, showcases a modern interpretation of traditional Milanese and Lombard cooking.
+Arguably the city's best local cuisine, their bread is also noteworthy and exempt from the surcharge.
+Is vegetarian-friendly and will accommodate Gluten Free options

 Latteria di San Marco

-A small but busy restaurant featuring homemade traditional Milanese fare which arguably has the best fish in town.
-Note they have a daily changing menu, be sure to check their menu before making reservations.
-Vegetarian friendly.
+It is a small but busy restaurant featuring homemade traditional Milanese fare, arguably with the best fish in town.
+They have a daily menu change, so check their menu before making reservations.
+Vegetarian friendly

 Trattoria del Nuovo Macello